cherrypy/cherrypy/sphinx/source/appendix/faq.rst

 :Q: Can I change my root class, refresh my web page and see what is changed
     without restarting the CherryPy server?

-:A: See :doc:`/progguide/autoreloader`.
-Note that this solution works
+:A: See :class:`cherrypy.process.plugins.Autoreloader`.
+Note that this solution
-    properly only if the changes you make are syntactically correct.
+    works properly only if the changes you make are syntactically correct.
     Re-compilation errors will exit the entire application.